 I’m a romantic at heart, and have been forever.
 I began reading romance novels my senior year of high school.
-“A Rose In Winter” by Kathleen Woodiwiss was the first I ever read, and it swept me away.
+A Rose In Winter by Kathleen Woodiwiss was the first I ever read, and it swept me away.
 I read mostly historical romances for many years.
-My book “Once Upon a Masquerade” is a tribute to that genre I love so much.
+My book Once Upon a Masquerade is a tribute to that genre I love so much.

-More recently, I’ve discovered an appreciation for paranormal romances.
-I read “A Hunger Like No Other” by Kresley Cole and was completely wowed.
+Years later, I discovered an appreciation for paranormal/sci fi/fantasy romances.
+I read A Hunger Like No Other by Kresley Cole and was completely wowed.
 I loved the intensity of the relationship between the hero and heroine.
 After devouring several of these books, I had stories of magic and adventure rolling around in my head.
-My current work-in-progress has jumped into this genre, and I’m having a ball.
+I’ve dabbled in this genre, and I have had a ball.

 I’ve always envied those that say they knew they were going to be a writer from birth.
 To have that kind of conviction, that certainty of your goals in life would have been a relief to me.
 I grew up in an extremely small town in Wisconsin (Stratford) – very rural, lots of dairy cows and corn fields.
 And I had no idea what I wanted to do with my life.